onzfonz/comp227/src/content/7/en/part7f.md

 Some of the following exercises are "features" that are independent of one another, meaning that there is no need to finish the exercises in any particular order.
 You are free to skip over a part of the exercises if you wish to do so.
+A few of these exercises are applying some of the advanced state management techniques from Redux, React Query and Context.

 If you do not want to use your Bloglist application, you are free to use the code from the model solution as a starting point for these exercises.